Dystonia: Surgery

 Surgery, such as the denervation of selected muscles, may also provide some relief; however, the destruction of nerves in the limbs or brain is not reversible and should be considered only in the most extreme cases.
 Recently, the procedure of deep brain stimulation (DBS) has proven successful in a number of cases of severe generalised dystonia.
 DBS as treatment for medication-refractory dystonia, on the other hand, may increase the risk of suicide in patients.
 However, reference data of patients without DBS therapy are lacking.

 Non-invasive MRgFUS treatment

-The first data on successful non-invasive treatment of medication-refractory focal hand dystonia and cervical dystonia using MRI-guided focused ultrasound is published in scientific literature.
-The method does not require incisions, general anaesthesia, or device implantation.
-Currently, it is FDA-approved only for the treatment of essential tremor and Parkinson's disease, and for dystonia, it is available only in certain countries.
+The first successful non-invasive treatment of medication-refractory focal hand dystonia and of cervical dystonia using MRI-guided focused ultrasound have been reported.
+The method does not require incision, general anaesthesia, or device implantation.
+In the United States, the Food and Drug Administration has approved this method only for the treatment of essential tremor and Parkinson's disease.
+Some other countries have approved this treatment for dystonia.

 MRgFUS treatment.
-A team of doctors performs neurological tests on a conscious patient with dystonia.
+Doctors perform neurological tests on a conscious patient with dystonia.